 A quick search on the web reveals lots of companies who will test your stored diesel fuel, or clean it or sell you a polishing unit.
 But we know that your goal is simple: reliable power.
 You want somebody else to handle fuel conditioning so your time is free for your real job.
 That somebody is IPU.

-IPU’s four-part Fuel Conditioning Program presents the simplest and most economical route to clean, dry, reliable fuel.
+IPU’s three-part Fuel Conditioning Program presents the simplest and most economical route to clean, dry, reliable fuel.
 It includes:

 The beauty of a Fuel Conditioning Program is its Amazon-inspired simplicity.
 One company handles everything to do with maintaining your fuel quality and tackling fuel contamination.
 It’s is the ‘sort it and bill me’ solution that fits the threat.